-Draft Record of Decisions and Action Items as at June 12th 2024 This record is subject to change at the next Council meeting
+Record of Decisions and Action Items as at June 12th 2024 Approved September 11th 2024

 Meeting objectives

 - 1. Receive update from program managers

 - 2. Approve revised budget for 2024-25

 - 3. Receive guest presentations

 - 4. Roundtable discussion on formation of a committee to work on fundraising and governance